fridaytalks/fridaytalks.github.io/index.md

 ## **Call for Talks** {#call}

-We invite all AI researchers in Tübingen to share their recent work in this 10 mins Friday Talk series!
+We invite all AI researchers in Tübingen to share their recent work in the 10 minute Friday Talks series!

-If you would like to give a talk, please fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSe5jIJy-v0jmO9iDzAszIuvPcpmc0khMxwRCTPEgjUm_zcAsg/viewform).
+If you would like to **give a talk**, please fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSe5jIJy-v0jmO9iDzAszIuvPcpmc0khMxwRCTPEgjUm_zcAsg/viewform).

+If you are **interested in the work of a colleague** you can **nominate** her or him by filling out this [form](https://docs.google.com/forms/d/e/1FAIpQLSemwF-lT7CSTaP-AR2gsB_XpkgrYkxCo_cUidL-RgH67JM3Pw/viewform?usp=dialog).

 ---